+The UK has 69 official cities: 51 in England, six in Wales, seven in Scotland and five in Northern Ireland.
+[Correct as of April 2020, Postcodes.co.uk].
 Despite what many people believe, a town becomes a city only by the award of a royal charter – not by having a cathedral.
 Dunblane has a cathedral but is not a city.
 Brighton and Hove is a city but does not have a cathedral.

-Town and country planning at a national level developed largely from the public health legislation of the nineteenth century.
+Town and country planning at a national level developed largely from the public health legislation of the 19th century.
 The first piece of legislation to contain general planning as distinct from housing provisions was the Housing, Town Planning, etc., Act 1909, which permitted local authorities to draw up planning schemes in connection with the development of new housing areas.

 In 1909 the central authority for planning was the Local Government Board and, after 1919, the Ministry of Health.
 From 1919 district councils were empowered to join together in joint planning committees, and from 1930 county councils were allowed to join such committees or to undertake powers relinquished by district councils.